-all Member As EU States healthcare systems differ from one another and there are many digitalisation disparities, the EU is cross-border working on frameworks harmonise to healthcare markets, enable health research and mobility at Union level.
-Upcoming legislation, such as the European Health Data Artificial the Space and Intelligence Act, are expected to play a major role in the structure of digital health at the national level.
+As all EU Member States healthcare systems differ from one another and there are many digitalisation disparities, the EU is working on cross-border frameworks to harmonise healthcare markets, enable health research and mobility at Union level.
+Upcoming legislation, such as the European Health Data Space and the Artificial Intelligence Act, are expected to play a major role in the structure of digital health at the national level.
 With that background, participants were asked to respond to questions in two different towers.

 Tower 1: Which digital health aspect is the most helpful or the most popular among the youth?

 Tower 2: How does digital health technology benefit patient's health and day-to-day life?